edward-shen/MMM-pages/readme.md

 you can send a `RESUME_ROTATION` event to resume it.

 If you want to return to the home page, simply send a `HOME_PAGE` notification.

+### Initialization

+_This section provides documentation on what notifications the module sends on startup.
+This section isn't necessary to read for most users._

+MMM-pages doesn't activate until we receive the `DOM_OBJECTS_CREATED` notification, as that notification ensures all modules have been loaded.
+On this notification, we send two notifications out, `MAX_PAGES_CHANGED` and `NEW_PAGE`, so other modules that would like to keep synchronized of the starting page and max pages have a way to determine which page to start on.

 ## FAQ